 In her interview, Magdalena - who is currently doing a PhD on craft in South America at ECA - talks to the group about working across cultures, the impact of the Network on makers, the story behind the show’s four themes and the perception and relevance of craft.

-Here are some of our favourite quotes from the interview, which you can listen to in full online.
+Here are some of our favourite quotes from the interview:

 Emma Quin, CEO of Craft Ontario

 Pictured second from right in the main photograph

 “Collaboration stimulates ideas to grow bigger and bolder.
 Recognising similarities and shared histories has helped the makers grow their practice in new ways.
 I think there’s been an incredible impact on the makers, in terms of the connections they’ve made and the international continuum their work now has”.

 Denis Longchamps, Artistic Director & Chief Curator, Art Gallery of Burlington

 Pictured on the right in the main photograph